The first step to setting up remote control is to use the Setup/Remote-Control menu entry at the remote site.

 Additional Security Settings

 The above is how WriteLog authenticates that the participants on the two ends of it links are who they say they are.
-But in order for those two ends to even send internet messages to each other, there are intervening authorities that you are going to have to satisfy.
+In order for those two ends to even send internet messages to each other, there are intervening authorities that you are going to have to satisfy.
 There are at least two to worry about.

 - Windows Defender Firewall, which I shorten to “Windows Firewall” or simply “Firewall” in the discussion below.